 We consider every aspect of a book, from its writing and quality of the ideas to the originality of the work.
 We are, of course, looking for “Non-Obvious” ideas above all.
 What this means to us is a concept or way of thinking that we haven’t seen before.
 Something uniquely interesting and useful.
 An idea that makes us think.

 Most book awards will subdivide books they consider into categories such as management or sales.
 The problem with this is, well … obvious.
 What category would you put a book on sales management?
-So instead of forcing submissions into a single limiting category, we have created our own categories for how we award winners (see below).
+So instead of forcing submissions into a single limiting category (or having you worry that maybe you unintentionally picked the wrong category and therefore made it harder for your book to win), we have created our own categories for how we award winners (see below).
 Books are NOT submitted to a particular category.
 Instead they are simply submitted and we will award them based on the category we believe fits best.

 As noted above, we don’t segment our award winners into industry categories.
 Instead, we select our five favorite books of the year in the following categories: